micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 Placements provide the basis for most of the ways we interpret charts and transits, the two categories of astrological readings.
 Charts describe the position of the sky at a moment in time, like a snapshot, whereas transits refer to movements (animated gifs) like a planet moving between houses.

+Though we don't use them in this guidebook, every decent natal chart will show any aspects and patterns found in your sky.
+An aspect (trine, conjunction, quincunx, etc.) refers to the angle between placements, and a pattern (e.g., Grand Trine, Yod) refers to collections of aspects that generate larger placements.
+Think of them as meta-aspects, or placements-of-placements.

 The well of astrological knowledge runs deep, and we have space for about a sippy-cup amount here.
 See Resources & References for more.

 ### THE PLANETS

 In astrology, planets refers to all orbiting bodies including the Moon and several prominent asteroids, not only the ones My Very Educated Mother taught us.
 They represent instinctual urges and subconscious motivations, the essential energies that animate our lives.
 Venus corresponds to sexual and romantic desires, for instance, and so its placement in your natal chart hints at how you express yourself in matters of the heart and, sometimes, crotch.

-We do sort them into subgroups, however.
+Astrologers sort the planets into a few common subgroups:

+* The Personal Planets: Mercury, Venus, Mars, Jupiter, and Saturn
+* The Impersonal Planets: Uranus, Neptune, and Pluto
+* The Classical Planets: The Sun, Moon, and the Personal Planets
+* The Asteriods: Juno, Ceres, Pallas, Eros, and most notably, Chiron.

-You may choose which groups to incorporate when analyzing your natal placements later in this section.
+We prefer to say Familial and Generational rather than Personal and Impersonal, but those names seem less common.
+You may choose which subgroups to incorporate when analyzing your natal placements later in this section.
+We recommend leaving asteroids other than Chiron out of your initial readings, for clarity.

 #### THE SIGNS